purijatin/njexl_wiki/full/01-Language-Features.md

 #### Addition

 The usual + operator is used.
 For example

      val1 + val2

+The operator += is used in usual sense.

+      x += 2 // increment x by 2 and assign back to x

+For lists and collections, it usually means calling add()

 #### Subtraction

 The usual - operator is used.
 For example

     val1 - val2

+The operator -= is used in usual sense.

+      x -= 2 // decrement x by 2 and assign it back to x

+For lists and collections, it usually means calling remove()

 #### Multiplication

-  The usual * operator is used.
+The usual \* operator is used.
 For example

     val1 * val2

+The operator \*= is used in usual sense.

+      x *= 2 // multiply x by 2 and assign it back to x

 #### Division

 The usual / operator is used, or one can use the div operator.
 For example

      val1 / val2

 or

      val1 div val2

+The operator /= is used in usual sense.

+      x /= 2 // divide x by 2 and assign it back to x

 #### Modulus